smbjorklund/media_update/doc/hints.md

     sudo sysctl -w kern.sysv.shmall=65536
     sudo sysctl -w kern.sysv.shmmax=16777216

 To permantly add this to your computer (OS X), add the following to your /etc/sysctl.conf.
-Create the file if you don't allready have it.
+Create the file if you don’t allready have it.

       kern.sysv.shmall=65536
       kern.sysv.shmmax=16777216